 pane to configure your bin:

 Field Description Bin You'll see the column that you selected in Step 2.
 To categorize values in a different column, click the column name and select a different column.
-New element name Leave the suggested new column name unchanged, or edit this value to change the new column name.
-Number of Bins Specify the number of bins into which you categorize your data.
 Method Specify how the data boundaries are calculated.

 - In the Manual method, the range is divided by the number of bins.